 This Crock Pot Spaghetti is super tasty!
 I don’t know what is different about cooking Spaghetti in a Slow Cooker, but it tastes SO MUCH BETTER!

 I wonder if it is because all of the flavors get to simmer together for longer?
-Though somehow even the noodles seem to taste better when they are cooked this way.
+That is my theory…though somehow even the noodles seem to taste better when they are cooked this way.

 This recipe is actually my most popular recipe of all time on my website…and the reason for that is because it simplifies dinner so much and is super tasty too.

 When you make Spaghetti in a Crock Pot, it creates way less dishes to wash (SCORE!), it is super easy to make, and is my go-to recipe if I don’t have much time to prep or cook a meal, but still need the convenience of a slow cooker.

 Which means that we are eating WAY less fast food, and saving quite a bit of money by not eating that fast food.

 This recipe literally takes five minutes, or less, to prep and only takes as little as two hours to cook.
 Obviously you can switch things up to suit your tastes, but I wanted to share with you my recipe for this dish.